Hakiiiim/Tool-wear-classification/README.md

 In this project we are going to work on the classification method of Logistic Regression.
 We are going to : 1.
 Describe a set of images by means of a set region descriptors.
 2. Using the computed descriptors, we are going to simulate a classification experiment and calculate some performance metrics from the results of the Logistic Regression classifier.

 The main file is : main_TP_LogisticReg.m

-Files used to code the Logistic Regression classifier from scratch (fTrainLogisticReg, funsigmoid, fCalculateCostLogReg, fClassify_LogisticReg.m, fGetShapeFeat.m) were coded by Pr.
+The files used to code the Logistic Regression classifier from scratch (fTrainLogisticReg, funsigmoid, fCalculateCostLogReg, fClassify_LogisticReg.m, fGetShapeFeat.m) were coded by Pr.
 Víctor González Castro from the Universidad de Leon (Spain), and then completed by me.

 # TB3 : Image and Pattern recognition 2019-